 First of all, LetBet is headquartered in Belize.
 Belize is notoriously under-regulated when it comes to online betting and I imagine their cryptocurrency controls are no better.
 The closest thing I’ve been able to find an address or company headquarters for LetBet is a little bit of text at the bottom of the website stating the company is located on Goldson Highway, Belize City, Belize.

 Second, LetBet has no gambling licenses.
 Compare this to Unikrn, which is active in highly-regulated markets.
 The LetBet whitepaper says they “hope to finalise our online gambling license after the ICO.”
 While I certainly hope that they do indeed acquire some sort of gambling license, the details are vague and no hard guarantees are offered.

 Additionally, how much do we really know about LetBet?
-It is difficult to find out who, exactly, is behind it and there is surprisingly little information available online beyond a few press releases, forum mentions and a Facebook page.
+It is difficult to find out who, exactly, is behind it and there is surprisingly little information available online beyond a few press releases, forum mentions and a (now closed) Facebook page.

 The LetBet whitepaper also shows some warning signs of its own.
 Certain parts of the whitepaper appear to be nothing more than word-stuffing.
 For example, page six of the whitepaper describes betting systems for absolutely no apparent reason:

 What does that have to do with anything?